rdf-connect/.github/profile/README.md

 ## An RDF-based framework for connecting data processors

-__Getting started:__ Check out the [examples from the Maregraph project](https://github.com/rdf-connect/maregraph-examples) or the [pipelines in the ERA RINF project](https://github.com/julianrojas87/CA-RINF-LDES)
+__Getting started:__ Check out [some documentation](https://rdf-connect.github.io/rdfc.github.io/) or jump into some examples: the [examples from the Maregraph project](https://github.com/rdf-connect/maregraph-examples) or the [pipelines in the ERA RINF project](https://github.com/julianrojas87/CA-RINF-LDES).

 __Processors:__